 Shoes are highly technical products.
 Therefore, it’s important to include lots of detail in a footwear tech pack so that you can receive a sample that’s exactly what you want.
 Remember to keep your manufacturer’s perspective in mind.
 They can’t read your mind.

 Detailed tech packs also help you get more accurate estimates from your manufacturers and materials suppliers.
-They give a clear picture to manufacturers and help you avoid having to make multiple expensive adjustments to your pre-production design samples.
+They give a clear picture to manufacturers and help you avoid having to make multiple expensive adjustments to your pre-production shoe samples.

-It may seem like a lot of information at first, but considering all of the above will help make your footwear designs a reality faster.
+It may seem like a lot of information at first, but all of the above will help make your footwear designs a reality faster.

 Anna Spaugh resides in California and is a Marketing major at Sacramento State College.
 She is currently a Marketing intern at MakersValley.
 In her free time, you can find her drinking tea and creating crafts.